Extended Thinking: How Claude Reasons Through Complex Problems#

 3. Use lower effort for subagents.
 Subagents doing research, file searching, or simple analysis don’t need deep thinking.
 Set model: sonnet or effort to low on delegated tasks.

 4. Don’t optimize thinking for simple tasks.
-On Opus 4.6 with adaptive thinking, Claude already minimizes thinking for simple requests.
+On the adaptive models, Claude already minimizes thinking for simple requests.

 5. Enable verbose mode for debugging.
 Ctrl+O shows thinking text, which helps understand why Claude made specific decisions.
 Useful when Claude’s response doesn’t match expectations.